Making the invisible visible: Magnetic fields in accretion flows revealed by X-ray polarization: Introduction

 The IXPE observations of Cyg X-1 in the jet emitting state show that the hard X-rays are polarized at a level of $\sim$5\%, and that the polarization angle is aligned with the radio jet as imaged on the sky (\citealt{Krawczynski2022}).
 This means that the X-ray plasma is extended perpendicular to the jet, consistent with a geometry where the hot plasma is a radially extended accretion flow.
 This amount of polarization is already quite large given that the inclination of the binary is only $\sim 30^\circ$.
 The simplest solution is that the inner accretion flow is misaligned with the binary axis, so that it is viewed at higher inclination.
 There is no change in expected polarization angle as we see only the projection of the plane of the accretion flow on the sky rather than its full 3 dimensional alignment.

-We show below how Faraday rotation of the polarization plane puts a stringent constraint on the vertical (poloidal) magnetic field inside the X-ray hot plasma in Cyg X-1 to $\lesssim 2\times10^6$~G. This already challenges multiple models of jet launching from the hot accretion flow as this gives a magnetic pressure which is far below equipartition with either the gas pressure or ram pressure of the flow.
-Other large scale ordered field components (radial and azimuthal) also have strict upper limits around $5\times10^6$~G as the Faraday rotation direction switches across the disc, leading to depolarization (see also \citealt{Gnedin2006}).
-By contrast, quite surprisingly, turbulent fields of this order lead to less depolarization, so are less constrained by the data.
+We show below how Faraday rotation of the polarization plane puts a stringent constraint on the vertical (poloidal) magnetic field inside the X-ray hot plasma in Cyg X-1 to $\lesssim 2\times10^6$~G. Other large scale ordered field components (radial and azimuthal) also have strict upper limits around $5\times10^6$~G as the Faraday rotation direction switches across the disc, leading to depolarization (see also \citealt{Gnedin2006}).
+These fields are typically sub-equipartition strength with the gas pressure in the flow for the bright low/hard states, whereas BP jets typically have fields which are equipartition or larger.
+Jet launching is still possible at sub-equipartition fields ($|B|\lesssim 10^6$~G, \citealt{Jacquemin2019}), but the resulting jet powers are likely small.

-The most obvious magnetic field configuration which is compatible with these new constraints is if the strong vertical magnetic fields required for jet launching are separated from the X-ray hot plasma.
-This is the BZ configuration, where the field is tied onto the black hole event horizon rather than embedded into the accretion flow.
-The limits on Faraday rotation mean that an ordered vertical field in the flow (BP configuration) is sub-equipartition (magnetic pressure in the flow substantially lower than the gas pressure).
-Jet launching is still possible at these low fields ($|B|\lesssim 10^6$~G, \citealt{Jacquemin2019}), but the resulting jet powers are likely small.
-One solution for a low power jet would be one made from electron-positron pairs (e.g. \citealt{Zdziarski2022,Zdziarski2024}).

 We also discuss IXPE data from black hole binaries in their disc dominated soft states.
 The standard Shakura-Sunyaev disc becomes unstable when the total pressure inside the disc is dominated by radiation rather than gas pressure (\citealt{Lightman1974,Shakura1976}).
 This occurs for $L/L_{Edd}\gtrsim 0.06$ but the predicted limit cycle behaviour (\citealt{Szuszkiewicz1997,Szuszkiewicz1998,Honma1991a,Zampieri2001}) is not seen in the data e.g in LMC X-3 where stable discs are seen up to at least $L/L_{Edd}\sim 0.5$ (\citealt{Gierlinski2004,Steiner2010}).
 One way to supress the instability is if the disc has substantial magnetic pressure support (e.g. \citealt{Begelman2007,Oda2009,Sadowski2016,Mishra2022}).
 Large toroidal fields are especially likely as rotation will coherently wind up this component (e.g. \citealt{Blaes2006,Begelman2007,Bai2013,Begelman2024}).
 However, the observed polarizations from optically thick (disc-like) spectra in 4U1630-40 and Cyg X-1 challenge this, as (lack of) Faraday rotation/depolarization limits $B_\phi \lesssim 5\times 10^6$~G which is far below equipartion.